 Prof. Barker was named to the American Psychological Association's 2005 and 2006 panels on the Work Force in Psychology.
 She assisted panel members in deciding the scope and methodology of the workforce analysis and in writing the final report with recommendations to APA's Board of Directors.
 One of the results was the establishment of the APA Center for Workforce Analysis.

 Prof. Barker brings her labor expertise to her current employment and provides leadership to the University as she participates in university-wide settings.
 She has served for three 3-year terms as a Senator for the University Faculty Senate.
-In 2012 and again in 2013, she was elected to the UFS Executive Committee as an At-Large Member and is the EC's faculty representative to the CUNY Board of Trustees' Committee on Faculty, Staff and Administration for the past three years.
+In 2012 through 2016, she was elected to the UFS Executive Committee as an At-Large Member and is the EC's faculty representative to the CUNY Board of Trustees' Committee on Faculty, Staff and Administration for the past three years.
 In May, 2016, she was elected Vice Chair of the UFS and serves on its Executive Committee.
 Other service includes elected Sr. College Representative on the Executive Council of the Professional Staff Congress, the largest faculty and staff union in the U.S.